uagarwal123/IKEA_MAST_thesis/README.md

 2. Edit `config.yaml`  define one or more experiments under the `experiments:` key.
 Each entry sets `model`, `backend`, `shots`, `slice_n`, etc.
 3. Open `llm_judge_pipeline.ipynb` and run top to bottom

+If you don't have Ollama set up, set `skip_opensource_models: true` at the top of the config to skip all Ollama experiments.

 The notebook runs all experiments in the config sequentially.
 Results are written to `saved_results/`:

 | File | What it contains |